chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The apply_patch request ended mid-hunk with ellipsis and lacked the *** End Patch terminator.", "PROJECT NOTE": "Tests live under src/test/kotlin/...; ensure patches fully specify updated hunks for those files.", "NEW INSTRUCTION": "WHEN composing apply_patch diff THEN include complete hunks and the closing *** End Patch marker" }

+[2025-12-28 22:45] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "apply_patch",
+    "ERROR": "Semantic errors: unresolved references in imports", "ROOT CAUSE": "The patch introduced new code that triggered unresolved 'com.intellij' references in the edited file, indicating broken or mismatched imports after the edit.", "PROJECT NOTE": "Edits to PyResolveUtils.kt often require consistent IntelliJ and Python SDK imports; verify all added types are imported and no package/import lines were malformed.", "NEW INSTRUCTION": "WHEN apply_patch returns semantic unresolved imports THEN open edited file and fix or restore correct imports"
+}